$\kappa$TNG: Effect of Baryonic Processes on Weak Lensing with IllustrisTNG Simulations: Data Availability

 \section{Data Availability}

 The data underlying this article will be partially available at Columbia Lensing (\url{http://columbialensing.org}), with 100 realisations for three source redshifts ($z_s = 0.5$, $1.0$, $1.5$).
 The remaining data will be shared on reasonable request to the corresponding author.
+The simulation data of IllustrisTNG is available at \url{https://www.tng-project.org/}.